internetonfire/iof-tools/README.md

 the first convergence phase (when the network topology is starting up).
 Depending on the number of nodes, if you don't remove the destinations this step can take hours/days (as an example, a 4000nodes topology with 4000 destinations configured is converging in around 37 hours using DPC MRAI settings).
-The best solution is to keep the destinations on the graph and have them configured and ready to use in the Bird configuration files and before we deploy the experiment we can easily comment out the exporting command on all the Bird configuration files.
+The best solution is to keep the destinations on the graph and have them configured and ready to use in the Bird configuration files.
+Before we deploy the experiment we can easily comment out the *export* command on all the Bird configuration files.
 With this method you can easily start up a simulation with a single node exporting a destination (we always export a destination on the node generating the change in the network).
 With a single destination exported, the network will usually converge in less than 5/10 minutes.